Welcome back to Kelly from miskellany.

 The toy organizer travel roll up ($15) by Kidsstore features seven pockets of various sizes that can hold crayons, paper, and small toys such as a deck of cards, Hot Wheels, or little play figures.
 The roll has a fold over flap and attached elastic closure (thick hair band) to hold everything inside once it's rolled up.
 It rolls up quite compactly and could easily fit in a purse or small bag.
 I've already used our toy roll ups at church and at a restaurant.
 These are perfect for anytime you need your child to stay put and play quietly for a period of time.
 The fun of simply taking out and putting back the objects into their pockets should not be underestimated.
 Here are 10 places where I believe a toy roll up would come in particularly handy.

-synthetic flame retardant chemicals in those pajamas?
+Do you like to dress your children in fuzzy polyester fleece pajamas during the colder months, but have serious misgivings about the synthetic flame retardant chemicals in those pajamas?
 (ALL synthetic fleece pajamas for children above 9 months until size 14 contain chemical flame retardants.)
 Perhaps you've even tried to remove the flame retardant treatment from your fleece PJs by washing with soap or vinegar?
 Well, then, this post is for you.